Cheshvan 5776 – October 2015

 I am stressing once more that these goals, the very same goals that are stated on this entire website and Mission Statement have not changed.
 We are committed to following through and this is our very raison d’etre.

-The school’s foundation is the Chabad Yesod of love of another, guiding the students in the paths of how to have a soulful connection with our Creator, and simultaneously nurturing the individual student’s concerns in areas which today’s teenagers naturally are focused on future career concerns, fitting in, success and well being, and finally, a sense of identity.
+The school’s foundation is the Chabad Yesod of love of another, guiding the students to develop a personal connection with our Creator and listening to the individual students’ concerns.

 We see the nurturing of emotional wellbeing, personal growth, and devotion to the student as a basic need of EVERY student , something that is, sadly, often provided only to our not yet Frum Mekuravim on Shlichus or to teens at risk and in trouble.
 We felt that all the resources, creativity and care that goes into our outreach and remedial programs should be invested in our mainstream, healthy, Chassidishe children BEFORE they CH’V arrive in those situations.